Stay up to date with the latest UX methods and trends for 2022. Brought to you by WANDR, award-winning experts in UX design and product strategy.

 2. Device Synchronization

-Synchronization allows users to complete actions or operations across more than one device or platform.
+Synchronization allows users to complete actions or design operations across multiple devices or platforms.
 For example, a user may initiate a feature through a web interface on a desktop computer and access the results on a smartphone or tablet.

 The Internet of Things (IoT) devices and smart home appliances provide examples of device synchronization.
 A product may allow a homeowner to view security cameras or home sensors remotely on a mobile device, desktop computer, laptop, tablet, or other internet-connected device.